-The professional folder reflects the teacher candidate's growth as a professional and verifies the candidate has met the specific requirements to move forward at the transition points.
+The professional folder reflects the teacher candidate's growth as a professional and verifies that the candidate has met the specific requirements to move forward at the transition points.
 Teacher Education Faculty approval is necessary at each Transition Point before a teacher candidate can advance.
-After a Transition Point is verified, a rubric is scored digitally and a paper copy with Teacher Education Faculty signatures will be added to the teacher candidate's official Teacher Education file.
-The teacher candidate's official file is maintained in the Education Office (EC205).
+After a faculty verifies a Transition Point and submit a digital checklist a paper copy will be added to the teacher candidate's official Teacher Education file.
+The teacher candidate's official file is maintained in the Education Office (EC 205).